rostock/CityJSONEditor/Readme.md

 ## Further Development

 We plan to add further functionality to this addon at a later point in time.
-Plans and issus will be placed in the issues tab of this github repo.
+Plans and issues will be placed in the issues tab of this gitHub repo.